WeiYian-SE/.github.io/_pages/about.md

 Recruitment
 ======

-Dr. WEI is currently recruiting <strong>motivated and qualified candidates</strong> for both <strong>Ph.D.</strong> and <strong>Research Assistant (RA)</strong> positions.
+Dr. WEI is currently recruiting <strong>self-motivated candidates</strong> for both <strong>Ph.D.</strong> and <strong>Research Assistant (RA)</strong> positions.
 It would be advantageous if the applicant has research publications and/or a master’s degree specializing in mathematics, computer science, industrial engineering, mechanical engineering, or other related areas.

 Please send your CV to <a href="mailto:yian.wei@cityu-dg.edu.cn">yian.wei@cityu-dg.edu.cn</a>.